microsoft/code-with-engineering-playbook/docs/continuous-integration/readme.md

   - The deployment and cloud resource template topology should be documented and well understood within the README of the IAC git repo.
   - Local environment and CI workflow setup steps should be documented.

+## Configuration Validation

+Applications use configuration to allow different runtime behaviors and it’s quite common to use files to store these settings.
+As developers, we might introduce errors while editing these files which would cause issues for the application to start and/or run correctly.
+By applying validation techniques on both syntax and semantics of our configuration, we can detect errors before the application is deployed and execute, improving the developer (user) experience.

+### Application Configuration Files Examples

+- JSON, with support for complex data types and data structures
+- YAML, a super set of JSON with support for complex data types and structures
+- TOML, a super set of JSON and a formally specified configuration file format

+## Why Validate Application Configuration as a Separate Step?

+- **Easier Debugging & Time saving** - With a configuration validation step in our pipeline, we can avoid running the application just to find it fails.
+It saves time on having to deploy & run, wait and then realize something is wrong in configuration.
+In addition, it also saves time on going through the logs to figure out what failed and why.
+- **Better user/developer experience** - A simple reminder to the user that something in the configuration isn't in the right format can make all the difference between the joy of a successful deployment process and the intense frustration of having to guess what went wrong.
+For example, when there is a Boolean value expected, it can either be a string value like "True" or "False" or an integer value such as "0" or "1" .
+With configuration validation we make sure the meaning is correct for our application.
+- **Avoid data corruption and security breaches** - Since the data arrives from an untrusted source, such as a user or an external webservice, it’s particularly important to validate the input .
+Otherwise, it will run at the risk of performing errors, corrupting data, or, worse, be vulnerable to a whole array of injection attacks.

+## What is Json Schema?

+[JSON-Schema](https://json-schema.org/) is the standard of JSON documents that describes the structure and the requirements of your JSON data.
+Although it is called JSON-Schema, it also common to use this method for YAMLs, as it is a super set of JSON.
+The schema is very simple; point out which fields might exist, which are required or optional, what data format they use.
+Other validation rules can be added on top of that basic premise, along with human-readable information.
+The metadata lives in schemas which are .json files as well.
+In addition, schema has the widest adoption among all standards for JSON validation as it covers a big part of validation scenarios.
+It uses easy-to-parse JSON documents for schemas and is easily extensible.

+## How to Implement Schema Validation?

+Implementing schema validation is divided in two - the generation of the schemas and the validation of yaml/json files with those schemas.

+### Generation

+There are two options to generate a schema:

+- [From code](https://json-schema.org/implementations.html#from-code) - we can leverage the existing models and objects in the code and generate a customized schema.

+- [From data](https://json-schema.org/implementations.html#from-data) - we can take yaml/json samples which reflect the configuration in general and use the various online tools to generate a schema.

+### Validation

+The schema has 30+ [validators](https://json-schema.org/implementations.html#validators) for different languages, including 10+ for JavaScript, so no need to code it yourself.

 ## Integration Validation

 An effective way to identify bugs in your build at a rapid pace is to invest early into a reliable suite of automated tests that validate the baseline functionality of the system: